-The training material developed within this project included pre-learning exercises and tests, training material, a case study and the manual Preparing a National Phytosanitary Capacity Development Strategy.
+The training material developed within this project included pre-learning exercises and tests, training material, a case study and the manual Preparing a National Phytosanitary Capacity Development Strategy (available in English, French and Spanish).
 All training material integrated adult learning concepts and interactive exercises.

 Participants indicated that the training improved their understanding of the PCE tool and its benefits in phytosanitary capacity development of a country.
 They considered group exercises, the role-play and the case study very useful to understand how the actual PCE facilitation work is carried out.
 They reported that the training brought together presentation skills and phytosanitary knowledge necessary to facilitate PCE application.

 Some training material are available below.
 The IPPC Secretariat maintains a complete training tool kit for validated PCE facilitators.

 |Doc #||Agenda #||Заголовок||Файлы||Publication date|

 |1.
 Understanding what is the Phytosanitary Capacity Evaluation (PCE)||En Es Fr||17 Янв 2018|

 |2.
 Understanding the International Plant Protection Convention (IPPC)||En Es Fr||17 Янв 2018|

 |3.
 International Standards on Phytosanitary Measures (ISPMs)||En Es Fr|